kovidgoyal/calibre/manual/develop.rst

         defines a generic driver that connects to a USBMS device.
 All USBMS based drivers in |app| inherit from it.

     * ebooks  - All the ebook conversion/metadata code.
 A good starting point is ``calibre.ebooks.conversion.cli`` which is the module powering the :command:`ebook-convert` command.
-The conversion process is controlled via conversion.plumber.
+The conversion process is controlled via ``conversion.plumber``.
       The format independent code is all in ebooks.oeb and the format dependent code is in ebooks.format_name.

         * Metadata reading, writing, and downloading is all in ebooks.metadata